Acupuncture for Allergic Rhinitis & Chronic Sinusitis

 Allergic Rhinitis – Commonly called hay fever, it is caused by environmental allergens or irritants.
 This could be something outdoors like grass, trees, pollen, and mold, or something indoors like animal dander, mold, certain food or medicines, industrial chemicals, and dust mites.
 The inhalation of an allergen causes the body’s immune system to react.
 The body releases antibodies (most commonly immunoglobulin E or IgE) that attach to mast cells (responsible for releasing histamine), causing the release of multiple chemicals (1) that cause symptoms such as nasal congestion, postnasal drainage, nasal itching, sneezing, and itchy or watery eyes (2).

 Chronic Sinusitis – Classified as an inflammation of the sinus lining that is either acute or chronic, sinusitis is caused by nasal polyps, a deviated septum, respiratory tract infections, or as a complication of another medical condition (immune system related diseases such as cystic fibrosis, gastroesophageal reflux, or HIV).
 It can also be caused by of allergic rhinitis.
-Many of the symptoms of chronic sinusitis are similar to allergic rhinitis, and may also include headaches, yellow discharge, ear pain/pressure/fullness(3).
+Many of the symptoms of chronic sinusitis are similar to allergic rhinitis, and may also include headaches, yellow discharge, and/or ear pain/pressure/fullness(3).

 Allergic rhinitis and sinusitis are often linked, because allergic rhinitis causes your nose to become blocked, which can then block the sinuses and cause sinusitis(4).
 In fact, sinusitis rarely occurs without concurrent rhinitis.